napari/napari.github.io/dev/_sources/plugins/advanced_topics/widget_communication.md

                     GLOBAL_STATE = GlobalState.model_validate_json(f.read())
             except ValidationError:
                 # If loading fails, create a new global state
+                logging.exception(
-                logging.exception("Failed to load global state from file, creating a new one.")
+                    'Failed to load global state from file, creating a new one.'
+                )
                 GLOBAL_STATE = GlobalState()
         else:
             # Create a new global state if the file does not exist
             GLOBAL_STATE = GlobalState()
+        GLOBAL_STATE.events.connect(
+            save_global_state
-        GLOBAL_STATE.events.connect(save_global_state)  # Connect the save event to the global state on change return GLOBAL_STATE
+        )  # Connect the save event to the global state on change return GLOBAL_STATE